Somerset Coal Canal: The Radstock branch

 The first railway to affect the canal was the Frome to Radstock line.
 This was promoted by the Wilts, Somerset and Weymouth Railway, but the company was taken over by the Great Western Railway (GWR) before the line was built.
 They opened it as a broad gauge freight railway in 1854, and although they expected it to benefit from large volumes of coal traffic, the volume of coal carried by the canal continued to increase.
 In November 1870, the Somerset and Dorset Railway announced that it intended to build a standard gauge line from Limpley Stoke to Radstock, where it would join the Frome to Radstock freight railway.
 As the Radstock tramway was still using horse traction and the new railway would be in direct competition with it, the canal company decided to sell the tramway to the Somerset and Dorset company.
 The sale was agreed in February 1871, and the canal company received £20,000, £15,000 in cash and the remainder in shares.

 The tramway closed in 1874, once the new railway was completed.
-As the canal company did not seek parliamentary powers to convert the canal to a tramway, the sale of the tramway was technically illegal, but this did not prevent the transfer.
+As the canal company did not seek legal powers from Parliament to convert the canal to a tramway, the sale of the tramway was technically illegal, but this did not prevent the transfer.
 The sale included the tramways from Radstock to Welton and Clandown, but not those that served other collieries, which were protected by a clause in the Somerset and Dorset Railway (Extension to the Midland Railway at Bath) Act 1871 (34 & 35 Vict. c. ccv).
 The Somerset and Dorset Railway issued a prospectus that stated that over 100,000 tons of coal had been carried by the tramway each year, but this was an exaggeration, and the actual figure was around 80,000 tons.
 There was a break of gauge at Radstock until June 1874, when the Radstock to Frome line was relaid as a standard gauge line.